- Who is a front-end developer?

 As a web developer, you may not be performing the heavy lifting in terms of design, but you still play an important role in the production and implementation of a website.

-Thus, the ability to think creatively is required in order to achieve the vision provided by UI/UX or Web Designers as there are usually several correct approaches to design a functional and beautiful front end, development becomes an art form.
+Thus, the ability to think creatively is required in order to achieve the vision provided by UI/UX or Web Designers as there are usually several correct approaches to designing a functional and beautiful front end, and development becomes an art form.